PranavRJoshi/Solidity-Learnings/README.md

 	get("contract-name"): This is the method of the `deployments` object that retrieves information about a specific contract deployment.
 You need to pass the name of the contract you want to retrieve the information for as a string parameter.
 This method returns an object containing deployment details for the specified contract, including the address of the deployed contract and other relevant metadata.
 	```
 	We also created another conditional statement that checks if the contract is deployed locally or on a testnet.
 If we were to deploy the contract on the testnet, we called the verify method defined and discussed next.
-	vi.
-In the `utils/verify.js` file, we defined function which takes in two arguments: `contractAddress` and `args`.
+	6. In the `utils/verify.js` file, we defined function which takes in two arguments: `contractAddress` and `args`.
 The first argument takes in the address of the deployed contract and the second argument takes in the arguments which is used to initialize the contract's constructor.
 We used the `hardhat run` task to programmatically verify our contract and if the contract was already verified, it would fallback and notify the user about the contract's previous verification.
 11. We need to get low level understanding of Solidity programs as well.
 But first, we need to familiarize ourselves with the style guide of a Solidity program which is explained in detail in [this site](https://docs.soliditylang.org/en/latest/style-guide.html).
 One thing that is not mentioned in the style guide is the appropriate spot for error declaration, but it is optimal to declare it after all the import has been done.
 For instnace,
 	```
 	// Sample code